cisco-en-programmability/catalystcentersdk/docs/index.rst

 --------------------

 "A better way to control your network.
 Cisco CatalystCenter is the network management and command center for Cisco CatalystCenter, your intent-based network for the enterprise."

-Visit the official `CatalystCenter`_ website for more information and to create a `free account`_!

 CatalystCenter for Developers
 -------------------------

 Leveraging the CatalystCenter APIs and developing on top of the CatalystCenter cloud is easy.
-Signup for a `free account`_ and then head over to the `CatalystCenter for Developers`_ website to learn more.
+Head over to the `CatalystCenter for Developers`_ website to learn more.

 *Copyright (c) 2024 Cisco Systems.*